WebGHC/webghc.github.io/_posts/2017-07-16-buildinglibcedited.md

 5. `cmake -DLLVM_CONFIG_PATH=$LLVM_CONFIG -DCOMPILER_RT_DEFAULT_TARGET_TRIPLE=$TARGET_TRIPLE -DCOMPILER_RT_BAREMETAL_BUILD=TRUE -DCOMPILER_RT_EXCLUDE_ATOMIC_BUILTIN=TRUE -DCMAKE_C_COMPILER_WORKS=1 --target ../crtbuilder/lib/builtins` - compiler-rt uses cmake, and specifies that you not try to build it from within it's own directory, so we call cmake from the destination directory
 6. `make`
 7. `mv ./lib/*/libclang_rt.builtins-*.a ./lib/libcompiler_rt.a` - move the archive somewhere we'd expect it, and rename it to something more reasonable
-8. `export LDFLAGS=$LDFLAGS -L $WASMBUILDS/compiler-rt/lib` - add the compiler-rt archive's home to LDFLAGS
+8. `export LDFLAGS=$LDFLAGS" -L $WASMBUILDS/compiler-rt/lib"` - add the compiler-rt archive's home to LDFLAGS

 ### Build and Run Something
 ### strategy